2022–2023

 Selected Topics of Emerging Markets (graduate seminar)

-This seminar offers an in-depth exploration of the challenges and developments in emerging markets, particularly focusing on the theme: "Crises, coping strategies, and innovation in emerging markets."
-Students will delve into a wide range of topics, including household coping mechanisms after shocks, the significance of financial literacy and resilience during crises, and the economic ramifications of the Covid-19 pandemic.
-The course also examines the evolving relationship between climate change, insurance, and developing nations, as well as the profound economic impacts of the Arab Spring.
-Additionally, students will gain insights into stock market participation factors, the intricate nexus of politics, redistribution, and migration, and the lingering impacts of conflicts and colonialism on economic development.
-Recommended readings from renowned scholars provide foundational knowledge, offering students a robust academic experience.
+This seminar explores key challenges and developments in emerging markets, focusing on the theme: "Crises, Coping Strategies, and Innovation in Emerging Markets."
+Topics include household responses to shocks, the role of financial literacy during crises, and the economic effects of the Covid-19 pandemic.
+The course also addresses the intersection of climate change, insurance, and developing nations, as well as the economic consequences of the Arab Spring.
+Additional areas of study include stock market participation, politics, redistribution, migration, and the enduring effects of conflicts and colonialism.
+Recommended readings provide foundational insights, creating a well-rounded academic experience for students.

 Syllabus